version-1/papyrus-docs/README.md

-🚧️ This app is still Beta Release 🚧️
+:warning: This app is still Beta Release :warning:

  This repository is document repository for PaPyrus